casper-network/casper-sidecar/USAGE.md

 Note that the SidecarVersion differs from the APIVersion emitted by the node event streams.
 You will also see the keep-alive messages as colons, ensuring the connection is active.

-### The Node Shutdown Event
+### The node's Shutdown event

-When the node sends a Shutdown event and disconnects from the Sidecar, the Sidecar will report it as part of the event stream and on the `/events` endpoint.
+When the node sends a Shutdown event and disconnects from the Sidecar, the Sidecar will report it as part of the event stream on the `/events` endpoint.
 The Sidecar will continue to operate and attempt to reconnect to the node according to the `max_attempts` and `delay_between_retries_in_seconds` settings specified in its configuration.

 The Sidecar does not expose Shutdown events via its REST API.